edamontology/edamontologyDocs/editors_guide.rst

 Data->Identifier
 ................
 .. note::
    EDAM **identifiers** are very specific.
 There will be as many as required to capture the unique types of identifiers in use.
-Uniqueness means that a regular expression pattern can, in principle, meaningfully be created describing the identifier instance snytax.
+Uniqueness means that a regular expression pattern can, in principle, meaningfully be created describing the identifier instance syntax.

    Identifier and data concepts are formally related: